palmerev/can-i-eat-this/README.md

-# can-i-eat-this
+# "Can I Eat This?"
-"Can I Eat This?" is a food/diet/recipe journal and organization tool
+_a food/diet/recipe journal and organization tool_